mateogianolio/griderator/README.md

 ## Tools

-In addition to the above pair of functions, ```tools.js``` contains these lower level helper functions:
+In addition to the above pair of functions, ```tools.js``` contains these lower level helper functions

 ```javascript
 /* @returns